abheek-pathirana/MathNet/README.md

 It is pretrained on carefully curated in-house datasets — including 6.3 million tokens each for algebraic and arithmetic tasks (100% synthetic), plus 12 million tokens for the gating model — derived from synthetic task-oriented data to ensure strong math reasoning performance.
 Additionally, it benefits from an 8 million token general pretraining phase on handpicked Project Gutenberg texts to build foundational language understanding.

+## Disclaimer and Purpose

+MathNet is a research-oriented project aimed at exploring the feasibility and design of highly specialized, lightweight tool-calling small language models for mathematical reasoning.
+While it demonstrates promising capabilities in basic algebra and arithmetic tasks within a constrained domain, it is not intended for production use or critical applications at this stage.
+Users should be aware that its training data is synthetic and limited in scope, and the system may not generalize well beyond its designed tasks.
+This work serves as a foundation for further academic inquiry and development in efficient, modular AI architectures that blend symbolic reasoning with neural computation.

 ## Features

 - Hybrid micro-LLM architecture combining symbolic reasoning and exact computation.